learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/CSS_animation.md

 ## Using An Animation

 If we want to an HTML element to use an animation (i.e. @keyframes rule) we've declared, we must 'bind' that animation to the HTML element.
+When we 'bind' an animation to an HTML element, we mean we are setting the HTML 'animation-name' sub-property to the name of the '@keyframes' rule/animation we want that HTML element to display (or declaring the name in the 'animation' property if we're using shorthand).
+In other words, we are associated a '@keyframes' rule/animation to an HTML element.
 There are two ways to do this depending on if you're using 'animation' property shorthand or sub-properties:
 1. 'animation' property:
 ``` CSS
 p {